suredone/qdone/README.md

 Options

+    -f, --fifo                Create new queues as FIFOs -g, --group-id string     FIFO Group ID to use for all messages enqueued in current command.
+Defaults to an string unique to this invocation.
+    --group-id-per-message    Use a unique Group ID for every message, even messages in the same batch.
     --prefix string           Prefix to place at the front of each SQS queue name [default: qdone_] --fail-suffix string      Suffix to append to each queue to generate fail queue name [default: _failed] --region string           AWS region for Queues [default: us-east-1] -q, --quiet               Turn on production logging.
 Automatically set if stderr is not a tty.
     -v, --verbose             Turn on verbose output.
 Automatically set if stderr is a tty.
     -V, --version             Show version number
     --help                    Print full help message.

 ### Worker Usage